usploit/usploit.github.io/README.md

 # USploit
 This is a host for Wii U exploits.
+Hosted at usploit.ml or usploit.github.io

 # JSTypeHax for 5.3.2-latest
 JSTypeHax is a Wii U exploit for 5.5.3-5.3.2.
 Original by https://github.com/WiiUTest/JsTypeHax